 Bruce Gootner of Cigar Box Music: unique and numbered cigar box guitars and cigar box amplifiers made from recycled cigar boxes.
-Each piece is unique and meant to be displayed when not played.
+Each piece is unique and meant to be displayed as art when not played.

 Marty Haythorn, Ancient Hands: recreations of Southeastern Woodland and Mississippian (300-1450 A.D.)
 Native American pottery and contemporary revival pottery in the tradition of Florida and Native American art.